paulobueno90/AirBnB-Udacity-Project/README.md

 ##### When are high seasons and low seasons ?
 - High season: June, July and August
 - Low season: January, February and March

+## Acknowledgements

+Udacity - For giving me the opportunity to learn and develop with real projects

+Udacity Reviewers - for patience and dedication helping me to improve the project.
+Bringing detailed reviews with great tips.